Gonzalez75/Gonzalez75/README.md

 I have been studying and applying technology projects for 2 years.
 I started with C# and I'm already studying about new technologies to always improve my projects more

 *   🌍  I'm based in Santos, São Paulo, Brazil
-*   🖥️  See my portfolio at [See my portfolio at](http://Still in development, in a while it will be ready)
+*   🖥️  See my portfolio at (Still in development, in a while it will be ready)
-*   ✉️  You can contact me at [You can contact me at guilherme75gonzalez@gmail.com](mailto: You can contact me at guilherme75gonzalez@gmail.com)
+*   ✉️  You can contact me at guilherme75gonzalez@gmail.com
-*   🧠  I'm learning I'm learning React, TypeScript, Java, C#, Node and SQLServer
+*   🤝  I'm open to collaborating on I'm open to collaborating on Full Stack projects
-*   🤝  I'm open to collaborating on I'm open to collaborating on Full Stack projects### Skills
+*   ### Skills
 <p align="left">
 <a href="https://docs.microsoft.com/en-us/dotnet/csharp/" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/csharp-colored.svg" width="36" height="36" alt="C#" /></a>
 <a href="https://www.typescriptlang.org/" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/typescript-colored.svg" width="36" height="36" alt="TypeScript" /></a>